hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 1. Navigate to the module's details page.
 2. If you only want to delete a single version, use the "Versions" drop-down to select it.
-3. Click the "Delete Module 🗑" button.
+3. Click the "Delete module" button.
 4. Select the desired action from the drop-down and confirm with the "Delete" button.
    - "Delete only this module version" affects the version of the module you were viewing when you clicked delete.
    - The other two options are only different if you have modules with the same name but different providers.
 (For example, if you have module repos named `terraform-aws-appserver` and `terraform-azure-appserver`, the registry treats them as alternate providers of the same `appserver` module.)
 If you use multi-provider modules like this, the "Delete all providers and versions for this module" option can delete multiple modules.
 5. Type the module's name to confirm the deletion.

 ~> **Note:** If a deletion would leave a module with no versions, the module will be automatically deleted.